 The cost of deep cleaning depends on several factors discussed above, including the cleaning you receive.

-An Adult (Prophylaxis) Teeth Cleaning costs between $100 – $200, while deeper invasive cleaning can cost upwards of $1000.
+An Adult (Prophylaxis) Teeth Cleaning costs up to $200, while deeper invasive cleaning can cost upwards of $1000.

 Periodontal deep cleaning – also called scaling and rooting – where cleaning reaches beyond the gum lines can cost $300 per quadrant and $1800 for your whole mouth.

 Following scaling and rooting, you will require periodontal maintenance every 3-4 months.
-The cost per session without insurance ranges from $150 – $300.
+The cost per session without insurance costs up to$300.